Gregory-Hilbert/Gregory-Hilbert.github.io/index.md

 ### Python: Identifying Unusual Login Patterns With the Use of Functions (March 2024) <span style="color:green;">[Lab]</span>
  - Used Python to help identify potentially malicious login activity, using a list containing the number of failed attempts that occurred each month
- - Established parameters in functions, indenting the logic underneath of them so they were properly stored in the function.
+ - Established parameters in functions, indenting the logic underneath of them so they were properly stored in the function

 ### Coming Soon (2024)